joalmeid/avd-app-attach-ops/doc/library-management.md

 | **VMAdminUsername** | Name of the Azure VM Admin User |
 | **VMAdminPassword** | Password of the Azure VM Admin User |

+## Secure files

+In order to sign the MSIX package created, the pipeline leverages the task [MsixSigning](https://docs.microsoft.com/en-us/windows/msix/desktop/msix-packaging-extension?tabs=yaml#msix-package-signing).
+This signing task allows signing using a certificate.
+In the implemented pipeline, the certificate comes from the [Secure Files library](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files).

+> This task also supports providing the certificate as an encoded string.
+For example after fetching it with the [Azure Key Vault task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-key-vault).